fivetran/dbt_servicenow/models/docs.md

 Indicates whether the task record has been synchronized by the Fivetran connector.
 {% enddocs %}

+{% docs source_relation %}
+Indicates the schema which the field originated.
+This is especially important when leveraging the union schema feature.
+{% enddocs %}

 {% docs active %}
 Flag indicating whether the task is currently active or completed.
+{% enddocs %}

+{% docs is_task_active %}
+Flag indicating whether the task is currently active or completed.
+{% enddocs %}

+{% docs is_active %}
+Flag indicating whether the record is currently active.
 {% enddocs %}

 {% docs activity_due %}